ZHOUYI1023/awesome-radar-perception/README.md

 | Zendar SAR | SAR | ADC, RD, PC|Pointwise Mask of Moving Vehicle |[Github](https://github.com/ZendarInc/ZendarSDK) |

-<br>Brief Review: nuScenes, DENSE and Pixset are for sensor fusion, but not particularly address the role of radar.
+<br>Comments: nuScenes, DENSE and Pixset are for sensor fusion, but not particularly address the role of radar.
 Radar scenes provides point-wise annotations for radar point cloud, but has no other modalities.
 Pointillism uses 2 radars with overlapped view.
 Zendar seems no longer available for downloading.

 ### Pre-CFAR Datasets for Detection